DiamondLightSource/tickit/docs/user/tutorials/use-composed-adapter.rst

     See the `Creating a Device` how-to for a walk-through of creating the Amplifier device.

-We will be using a composed adapter with a TCP server and the command interprerter.
+We will be using a composed adapter with a TCP server and the command interpreter.
 For more information on adapters see :doc:`here<../explanations/adapters>`.

 Initialise Adapter
 ------------------

 We shall begin using the same ``amp.py`` file from the ``Amplifier`` device.
-In that file add a new ``AmplifierAdapter`` class which inherets `ComposedAdapter`.
+In that file add a new ``AmplifierAdapter`` class which inherits `ComposedAdapter`.
-Within ``AmplifierAdapter`` we need to assign the ``AmplifierDevice`` as a class member, and initialise the the server and interprerter like so:
+Within ``AmplifierAdapter`` we need to assign the ``AmplifierDevice`` as a class member, and initialise the server and interpreter like so:

 .. code-block:: python